seaneshbaugh/rate_limiter/README.md

 end
 ```

+## Credit Where Credit Is Due

+Large portions of this gem are copied almost verbatim from the excellent [paper_trail](https://github.com/paper-trail-gem/paper_trail) gem; in particular the overall structure and all of the stuff that handles whether or not rate limiting is active.

 ## Contributing

 If you feel like you can add something useful to rate_limiter then don't hesitate to contribute!
 To make sure your fix/feature has a high chance of being included, please do the following: